-If lack of fibre in your dog's diet is a concern, then our meals should be a really good fit.
-The freshly prepared ingredients we use like lentils, sweet potato, carrots, and linseed mean that our recipes are high in both soluble and insoluble fibre (the types that keep digestion regular).
-A settled, regular stomach should mean that your pooch's anal glands are much less likely to get full and uncomfortable.
+If lack of fibre in your dog's diet is a concern, then our meals may be a really good fit.
+The freshly prepared ingredients we use like lentils, sweet potato, carrots, and linseed mean that our recipes contain both soluble and insoluble fibre (the types that keep the gut bacteria happy and keep everything moving through).

 We can also perfectly portion your dog’s meals to help them lose a few pounds too along with ensuring that you only receive our low-fat options (chicken, turkey and fish).